dosbox-staging/dosbox-staging/CONTRIBUTING.md

 - Peruse the list of
   [open bug reports](https://github.com/dosbox-staging/dosbox-staging/issues?q=is%3Aissue+is%3Aopen+label%3Abug)
   and try to reproduce or fix them.
+- Check out the list of reports tagged with ["good first issue"](https://github.com/dosbox-staging/dosbox-staging/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)—these are suitable for people getting familiar with the project.

 Or just send us a Pull Request with your improvement (but please read ["Submitting patches"](#submitting-patches-pull-requests) first).